-Masting Date: Cubasitted by Meeting Date: Submitted by: March 6, 2025 Governance Committee Agenda Item Title: 3.2.5 Consent Agenda - Governance Committee - Council Resource - Role of the Commit tee Chair Action Requested: $oxed{\boxtimes}$ The following The following $\square$ The attached is items require item(s) are of for information only. approval by particular interest to No action is required.
-Council.
-See below Choose an item. for details of the Feedback is sought on recommendation. this matter.
-AGENDA IT TEM DETAILS Recommendation That Council approve s the Council resource d ocument on the Role (if applicable): of the Committee Ch air.
-Background: At its January 2025 r neeting, the Governance Committee began preliminary discussions on succession planning for Committee Chairs.
+Meeting Date: Submitted by: March 6, 2025 Governance Committee Agenda Item Title: 3.2.5 Consent Agenda - Governance Committee - Council Resource - Role of the Committee Chair Action Requested: The following items require approval by Council.
+See below for details of the recommendation.
+The following item(s) are of particular interest to Choose an item.
+Feedback is sought on this matter.
+The attached is for information only.
+No action is required.
+AGENDA I TEM DETAILS Recommendation (if applicable): That Council approve of the Committee Ch es the Council resource d air. locument on the Role Background: At its January 2025 meeting, the Governance Committee began preliminary discussions on succession planning for Committee Chairs.
 During its deliberations, the Committee revisited a resource document on the role of the Committee Chair.
 This document was developed in 2020 but was not recommended to Council for use by Committees.
-To address the appoi ntment and succession p planning of Committee Chairs, the Committe ee considered it importar nt to provide clarity on the roles and respons sibilities of the Committe ee Chair.
-Therefore, the Committee suppo orted a recommendation to Council for of the Committee Chair document for Commi ttees.
-Next Steps: ent will be useful for sup porting Committees in le of Committee Chairs, succession planning. , List of Attachments: 1.
+Chairs, the Committee the roles and respon- the Committee suppo ntment and succession pee considered it important sibilities of the Committee orted a recommendation of the Committee Chair ittees. nt to provide clarity on ee Chair.
+Therefore, to Council for Next Steps: ent will be useful for sup le of Committee Chairs, 5 List of Attachments: 1.
 Council Resource - Role of the Committee e Chair